Communication Studies (CMNS) 308

 Unit 2: The Significance of Sampling

-Sampling procedures used to draw appropriate samples in order to make reliable and valid statements about populations; learn to evaluate the results of surveys and polls.
+Sampling procedures used to draw appropriate samples in order to make reliable and valid statements about populations; how to evaluate the results of surveys and polls.

 Unit 3: Understanding Scientific Experiments